RichardE-cr/Cloud-Web-Security-Lab-with-Waf-and-Mde/README.md

 # WAF (SafeLine) Deployment & Attack Simulation

-This lab focused on deploying a Web Application Firewall (WAF) using SafeLine, simulating common attacks (e.g., SQLi, XSS), observing foreign attack traffic, and analyzing behavior via Microsoft Defender for Endpoint (MDE).
+This lab focused on deploying a Web Application Firewall (WAF) using SafeLine, simulating common attacks (e.g., SQLi), observing foreign attack traffic, and analyzing behavior via Microsoft Defender for Endpoint (MDE).
 The lab was performed using a single Ubuntu VM hosted on Microsoft Azure.

 > **Note:** Due to Azure VM constraints, DVWA and the WAF were deployed on the same VM.
 In production environments, these services should be separated to ensure WAF integrity.